Mobile Apps· 13 min read· Updated May 10, 2026

 Regional Experience: Apps for MENA market

-They understand Arabic RTL, local payment gateways, and regional design preferences
+They understand local payment gateways and regional design preferences

 Security Practices: Encryption, data protection standards